khuonghoanghuy/funf/README.md

 # FUNF - Haxelib For FNF
 A Simple Haxelib for FNF when you need to add something like Accuracy but you was too lazy for find the code.
 Then this Haxelib is for you!

+`This haxelib still develop, need more time to make this into good haxelib :0`

 ### What FUNF Haxelib can do?
 See the list below:
 - Accuracy: In Dev